kkdai/iOS-APP-FBAlbums/README.md

 * V1.0 (Release 2014/06/24)
   * Support basic CoreData and FB Album browsing.
 * V1.1 (Target release by 2014 end of July)
-  * Quality improved and performance enhancement.
+  * Quality improved and performance enhancement.(done)
   * Support Parse which will have following new feature.
-    * Realtime TopRated and user can vote your vavorite
+    * Realtime TopRated and user can vote your vavorite(done)
     * User can push your Pages to server for other browsing.